-Glacier Point Road will be closed to all traffic in 2022 through May 2023 because the park service will be doing road construction to rehabilitate and improve the road.
-This means you will not be able to drive there nor take a shuttle.
-The only way to reach Glacier Point in 2022 through May 2023 during road construction will be via three strenuous hikes: Four Mile Trail, Pohono Trail and Panorama Trail.
+Glacier Point Road will be closed to all traffic in 2022 and there will be 30-minute delays from spring through fall in 2023 because the park service will be doing road construction to rehabilitate and improve the road.
+This means you will not be able to drive there nor take a shuttle in 2022.
+The only way to reach Glacier Point in 2022 will be via three strenuous hikes: Four Mile Trail, Pohono Trail and Panorama Trail.

 When the road is open, full moon nights are a magical time to visit where conservationist John Muir and U.S. President Teddy Roosevelt once camped out.
 During summer, amateur astronomy clubs host star parties at the amphitheater in cooperation with the National Park Service.

 What Is Special About Glacier Point?